Contributing Gear Writer

 Other factors besides ice retention involved lugging it to and from the beach, and seeing just how easy or hard the whole process is.
 Are the handles going to slip out of sweaty hands?
 Is the shoulder strap going to leave a mark?
 Does sand affect the wheels’ ability to roll?
 All these questions helped us decide the good from the not-so-good, to help you choose the best beach cooler for your needs.

-Editor’s Note: We first published this review in November of 2023.
-We updated it in May of 2024 with a couple new beach coolers, one of which became our new best overall (RTIC Ultralight 52 Wheeled Cooler).
+We first published this review in November of 2023.
+We updated it in May 2024 and again in December 2024 with some new beach coolers, one of which became our new best overall (the RTIC 52 QT Ultra-Light Wheeled Cooler).

 the pelican dayventure backpack cooler full of tall cans